Skip to main content Skip to navigation

 Email: Tom.Montenegro-Johnson@warwick.ac.uk

-Current active funding: I am the very grateful recipient of Leverhulme Research Leadership Award "Shape Transforming Active Matter", which runs from Dec 2020 - Dec 2026.
-For details of previous awards, see my CV.
+Funding: I am the grateful recipient of a Leverhulme Trust Research Leadership Award "Shape Transforming Active Matter", (to Dec 2026).
+For previous awards, see my CV.

 Public Engagement: I love finding fun new ways to get maths across.
 I have a permanent exhibit in the Birmingham Science Museum (thinktank), have worked on installations with origami artist Coco Sato, and have worked as the scientific advisor on a movie currently in pre-production.